+Entrepreneurially minded graduate and undergraduate students, faculty, staff, alumni, and local community teams are invited to join the next Great Lakes Region NSF I-Corps Hub cohort.
 The site program offered through Michigan Tech is structured around the lean startup teaching methods and principles used by NSF's National I-Corps Program.
-The purpose of the NSF funded I-Corps Site Program is to foster entrepreneurship that will lead to the commercialization of technology and to develop team readiness for the teams going on to the I-Corps National I-Corps program.
+The purpose of the NSF-funded I-Corps Hub Program is to foster entrepreneurship that will lead to the commercialization of technology and to develop team readiness for the teams going on to the I-Corps National I-Corps program.

-Michigan Tech and affiliate institution teams who complete the five week workshop and customer discovery process are eligible for the following opportunities:
+Michigan Tech and affiliate institution teams who complete the five-week workshop and customer discovery process may be eligible to apply for the following opportunities:

 - NSF's National I-Corps program which includes $50,000 in funding and additional training

-Applications for summer 2021 workshop are now open.
+Applications for the Fall 2023 workshop are now open.
 Apply now